From trying a sport for the first time to competing in a national prep championship, athletics at CH-CH are for both new and seasoned athletes.

 Let's Go Chargers!

 The best part about sports at CH-CH is that they’re open to both seasoned and new athletes.
-We’re willing to teach the sport and make sure an athlete has the opportunity to be a member of whatever team they chose.
+We’re willing to teach the sport and make sure an athlete has the opportunity to be a member of whatever team they choose.
 This is a school where everyone is a member of the team.

 We offer a wide selection of competitive team sports as well as non-competitive sports and activities.
-Our JV level programs focus on participation, skill development and the opportunity to gain new experiences.
-The varsity level programs will focus more on skill development, competition, and the pursuit of excellence.
+Our JV level programs focus on participation, skill development, and the opportunity to gain new experiences.
+The varsity-level programs will focus more on skill development, competition, and the pursuit of excellence.

 Because our athletics and activities program is so vital to the CH-CH experience, families often have specific questions about league affiliation, student participation, and other aspects of the program.
 Please contact our Athletic Director, Lori White at 781-314-0850 or lwhite@chch.org with any programmatic questions.